Construction Site Hazards and Injuries

 Florida Workers’ Compensation Attorney

 If you have been injured in a construction site accident and are having trouble getting the workers’ compensation benefits you deserve, you need to contact an experienced Florida workplace injury lawyer.
-At Scott J. Sternberg & Associates, P.A., we have years of experience representing injured workers in the Orlando, Boca Raton and West Palm Beach areas.
+At Sternberg / Forsythe, P.A., we have years of experience representing injured workers in the Orlando, Boca Raton and West Palm Beach areas.
 Please call us today at (561) 687-5660 for a free consultation.
 If you are unable to come to our offices, we can arrange to meet you to discuss your situation.